Abhijeet-Prasad/Web-Scrapers/Extract Tables From Websites/README.md

 -------

 I love watching anime.
-I am currently watching One Piece so to make this project more interesting I tried to extract One Piece episodes lists from Wikipedia page linked below.
+I am currently watching One Piece so to make this project more interesting I tried to extract related to One Piece episodes lists from Wikipedia page linked below.

 https://en.wikipedia.org/wiki/Lists_of_One_Piece_episodes